itsrever/custom-integration-docs/README.md

 ### <code class="post">POST</code> <code> /rever/return </code>

 This enpoint will be called every time a return has been completed.
-This is, when the returned object has arrived to your warehouse and been approved by you in the REVER dashboard.
+This is, when the returned items have arrived to your warehouse and been approved by you in the REVER dashboard.

 At that point, you will get a <code class="post">POST</code> request to this endpoint with all the information regarding the return process that has been completed so you can reflect it in you platform.

-The <code>body</code> that will be inclued in this request to your endpoint is:
+The <code>body</code> that will be included in this request to your endpoint is:

 <details class="detail-object">
     <summary> <code>ecommerceID</code> : <code class="type">string</code></summary>